Overdrivr/Freescale_Cup/README.md

 #Freescale Cup

-The Freescale Cup is an autonomous vehicle competition using Freescale hardware Note : This code does not complies with the new rules of the competition and thus cannot be used
+The Freescale Cup is an autonomous vehicle competition using Freescale hardware.

+*_Note_* : This code does not complies with the new rules of the competition and thus cannot be used

 ## Authors
-Rémi Bèges
+Rémi Bèges (Base code + GUI)

 Jerôme Mallet (GUI Improvements)

 ## Contents of this repository